gsaadeh/ng2-dynamic-loader/README.md

 # ng2-dynamic-loader
-A sample application that demonstrates the use of the DynamicComponentLoader in Angular 2.
+A sample application that demonstrates the use of the DynamicComponentLoader service in Angular 2.